KZGlobalTeam/map-images/README.md

 - Medium (512x288) - JPG/WEBP
 - Thumbnail (200x113) - JPG/WEBP

-Images in the [source directory](./images) are used to build the formats and variants, prefer uploading an image that's as high quality as possible.
+Images in the [source directory](./images) are used to build the variants, high-quality images are preferred.

 ## Usage